 A couple of weeks ago, I began to run out of time.
-I’d been in Antigua Guatemala for close to 90 days, which meant my tourist visa was about to expire, and so was my vehicle’s permit.
+I’d been in Antigua Guatemala for close to 90 days, which meant my tourist visa was about to expire, as was my vehicle’s permit.
 This vehicle visa, or “entry permit” is tied to your stay in Guatemala.
 The process to obtain a Guatemala visa extension is well-documented, although there’s a lot of incomplete and outdated information out there.
 I’ll give you the latest info on the process.
 If driving to Guatemala, you’ll need to update the vehicle’s permit as well – see the link.
 You have to renew your tourist visa first before you do your vehicle permit.
-(Updated May 30, 2017).
+(Updated August 17, 2017).

 *** Have you been in Guatemala for less than 90 days?
 Then you need to follow the Guatemala visa extension process outlined below.